cthoeing/passwordtech/README.md

 The history of releases of main version 3 is contained in the file *changes.txt*.

+## Translations

+Available translations / language (.lng) files can be found in the *languages/* directory.

 ## License

 Password Tech is distributed under the terms and conditions of the GNU General Public License v2.
 For more details, see the file *license.txt* that comes with every release.